Odiham Health CentreTel: 01256 702371

 Vikki also treats babies and children using Cranial Osteopathy.

 Patients can refer themselves directly to Louise Sanders Osteopaths, Health Centre registration is not required.
-Due to the professional relationship between the Osteopaths and the GPs, at both practices, most GPs are happy to refer their patients to the Osteopathic team.

 The team at Louise Sanders Osteopaths are registered with most health insurance companies, including AXA PPP and BUPA (a GP referral may be needed to claim on private health insurance)